I can never pass by an antique wooden crate without stopping. Crates are so useful, they make instant storage that is also stylish!

 At the end you will also see some fabulous diy failures so you can get a more consistent result with this technique.

-I also have a video tutorial and all the stamps and images I used on these crates as a free download here -download the decorative elements for these vintage inspire crates.
+I also have a detailed step by step plus video tutorial and all the stamps and images I used on these crates as a free download here -download the decorative elements for these vintage inspire crates.

 Now we can size and cut the pieces – see diagram above.
 Depending on the size of the crate you want, you will need 2 or 3 boards for the bottom(orange).
 Mark them to the length you want, and also mark 2 side pieces(yellow) at the same length.
 Finally, use these pieces to determine the end pieces(blue).
 Sand each piece with either a sanding pad, or a electric sander.
 We also used a Multitool to trim and sand smaller irregular edges.